Train Test Validation Split: Best Practices & Examples

 6. Explore the selected training set

-The text file contains the names of the most diverse images selected by LightlyOne.
-The code below will copy the chosen training images from your raw image folder to a separate folder for easy access.
+Download the text file (.txt) containing the selected training image filenames.
+The code below copies the chosen training images from your raw image folder to a separate folder.

 import shutil